Registration Policies

 LEAVE OF ABSENCE

-The leave of absence will be effective upon receipt of the form by the Registrar’s Office, or as indicated by the student if completing the semester, whichever is later.
-Leave of absence requests are not retroactive and will not be accepted after the last day of the semester.
-Students may take a leave of absence for up to two consecutive semesters (12 months) without the need to reapply for admission when they return (see Readmission Policy).
-Students who attend another institution while on leave must submit a Transfer Credit Request form and receive prior approval.
-Students who fail to return within the approved 12-month time frame will be withdrawn from the University.
+A leave of absence is effective when the Registrar’s Office receives the form or at the time indicated by the student if completing the semester, whichever is later.
+Requests are not retroactive and will not be accepted after the last day of the semester.
+Students may take a leave for up to two consecutive semesters (12 months) without reapplying for admission (see Readmission Policy).
+Those attending another institution during their leave must submit a Transfer Credit Request form and obtain prior approval.
+Failure to return within the 12-month period will result in automatic withdrawal from the University.
 Graduate students must complete all degree requirements within six years, or seven years for doctoral students, including any periods of leave.

 Appeal Process

-The appeal process offers students the ability to request an adjustment to their effective date of withdrawal due or billed charges for a leave of absence prompted by extraordinary circumstances.
-Students may file an Appeal to request a review of their circumstances within 30 days following the end of the semester under appeal.
-Please be advised that submitting this request does not change any current academic or financial responsibilities, though a review associated charges and financial aid will be conducted.
-Any reduction to charges authorized by the University President, or designee, will be calculated after any grant or scholarship aid retained.
+The appeal process allows students to request a review and possible adjustment of their leave date or billed charges due to extraordinary circumstances.
+Appeals must be filed within 30 days following the end of the semester under appeal.
+Note that submitting an appeal does not alter current academic or financial responsibilities, but it will prompt a review of associated charges and financial aid.
+Any approved reductions in charges by the University President or designee will be calculated after considering any retained grant or scholarship aid.

 REPEATING A COURSE